|180 Ways to Walk the Recognition Talk|

 |Impact: Feature Issues on Direct Support Workforce Development|

-An overview of staff recruitment, retention, and training issues in community support agencies.
+This newsletter provides an overview of staff recruitment, retention, and training issues in community support agencies.

 |Introducing Peer Mentoring in Long-Term Care Settings|